-This fixed dose replaces the combination of 20 mg enalapril maleate and 12.5 mg hydrochlorothiazide in patients who have been stabilised on the individual active substances given in the same proportions as separate medicinal products.
+This fixed dose may also replace the combination of 20 mg enalapril maleate and 12.5 mg hydrochlorothiazide in patients who have been stabilised on the individual active substances given in the same proportions as separate medicinal products.

 This fixed dose combination is not suitable for initial therapy.